ajcousins/roh-presentation/README.md

 [Live website](https://light-lookup.pages.dev/#/) |
 [Code repo](https://github.com/ajcousins/light-lookup)

-## Design and Development
-- Light lookup is still very much a work in progress.
-I have been working on it alone for about a month and a half.
-It is still missing a lot of functionality: databases haven’t been populated and is still missing user registration and many other filtering methods.
-- Planning to structure the delivery in several phases which make sense to me.
-Version 1 is the minimum viable product, which is able to perform complex queries, add a basic manufacturer profile and add single products.
-The aim was to release this version as quickly as possible in around a 3 week timeframe for some initial feedback from a few lighting designers.
-- Version 2 implements a way to bulk upload products as opposed to entering them one at a time- more on this below.
-- Later versions go on to introduce more product fields that allows finer filtering.

-## Technical Challenges

 ### Bulk Upload (Server side)
 - A technical challenge I had was the ability to upload multiple products to the database.